Post-truth politics

+The term broadly refers to the idea that the lay public has become unable to determine what is true and what is false, often due to malicious orchestrators, an idea which has become increasingly entertained by political commentators, as well as psychologists and sociologists.
+It is regarded as especially being influenced by the arrival of new communication and media technologies.
+Recognized as a term in the press and various dictionaries, post-truth has also become a pejorative phrase referring to misleading or false claims made by politicians.

-Since post-truth politics are primarily known through public statements in specific media contexts (such as commentary on major broadcasting networks, podcasts, YouTube videos, and social media), it is especially studied as a media and communication studies phenomenon with particular forms of truth-telling, including intentional rumors, lies, conspiracy theories, and fake news.
+Post-truth politics are studied as a media and communication studies phenomenon with particular forms of truth-telling, including intentional rumors, lies, conspiracy theories, and fake news.
 In the context of media and politics, it often involves the manipulation of information or the spread of misinformation to shape public perceptions and advance political agendas.
 Deceptive communication, "disinformation, rumor bombs, and fake news have mass communication era antecedents in both war and security (gray propaganda) and commercial communication (advertising and public relations).
 All can be said to be forms of strategic communication and not mere accidental or innocent misstatements of facts."

-However, distrust in major social institutions, political parties, government, news media, and social media, along with the fact that anyone today can create and circulate content that has generic characteristics of news (fake news) creates the conditions for post-truth politics.
-Distrust is also politically polarized, where those identifying with one political party dislike and distrust those of another.
-Distrust becomes the bearer of post-truth politics, since citizens cannot verify claims firsthand about world events and usually lack expert knowledge about subjects being reported factually; they are faced with the choice of trusting news providers and other public truth-tellers.
-For this reason, some scholars have argued that post-truth does not at all refer to a sense that facts are irrelevant but to a public anxiety about the status of publicly accepted facts on which democracy can function.
+Oxford Dictionaries declared that its international word of the year in 2016 was post-truth, citing a 20-fold increase in usage compared to 2015, and noted that it was commonly associated with the noun post-truth politics.

 As of 2018, political commentators and academic researchers have identified post-truth politics as ascendant in many nations, notably Australia, Brazil, India, Ghana, Russia, the United Kingdom, and the United States, among others.

 History of terminology

-The term post-truth politics appears to have developed from other adjectival uses of "post-truth", such as "post-truth political environment", "post-truth world", "post-truth era", "post-truth society", and very close cousins, such as "post-fact society" and "post-truth presidency".
+The term post-truth politics appears to have developed from other adjectival uses of post-truth, such as post-truth political environment, post-truth world, post-truth era, post-truth society, and very close cousins, such as post-fact society and post-truth presidency.
 According to Oxford Dictionaries, the Serbian-American playwright Steve Tesich may have been the first to use the term post-truth in a 1992 essay in The Nation.
 Tesich writes that following the shameful truth of Watergate (1972–1974), more assuaging coverage of the Iran–Contra scandal (1985–1987) and Persian Gulf War (1990–1991) demonstrates that "we, as a free people, have freely decided that we want to live in some post-truth world."
 However, as Harsin (2018) notes, the term was in academic circulation in the 1990s.
-The media studies scholar John Hartley used the term "post-truth" as the title of a chapter, "Journalism in a Post-truth Society", in his 1992 book The Politics of Pictures.
+The media studies scholar John Hartley used the term post-truth as the title of a chapter, "Journalism in a Post-truth Society", in his 1992 book The Politics of Pictures.